 A private post office box has been assigned for your personal mail.
 The box number is available on your admissions portal.
 Use the following format for mail sent to you.
 NOTE: You will NOT have access to any packages until after BCT.
 Do not have family and friends send packages during BCT.
 The post office can't hold all the packages.
-Also limit packages during August and January so cadets can get textbooks.
+Also limit care packages during August and January so cadets can get textbooks only essential items should be mailed to during these months.
 Please be advised (and let your family know) that you may not have access to your post office box on a daily basis during BCT.

-Basic Cadet
+Basic Cadet (your first and last name)

-(your first and last name)
+(Squadron A, B, C, D ect) (Optional) ,

-P O Box
+P O Box (insert your PO Box number)

-(insert your PO Box number) USAF Academy CO 80841
+USAF Academy CO 8084 1

 Suggest friends and family put Squadron number after name and number their letters as they write them.
-This will allow mail to get to you quicker especially in Jack's Valley.
+This will allow mail to get to you quicker especially in Jack's Valley and you won't think you are missing mail.